 - The name Zimbabwe was derived from the stone structures of Great Zimbabwe or Dzimbahwe

-- Zimbabwe is a landlocked country bordered by South Africa to the South, Botswana to the South West, Mozambique to the East and Zambia to the North and has an estimated population of 12 million people.
+- It’s a landlocked country bordered by South Africa to the South, Botswana to the South West, Mozambique to the East and Zambia to the North and has an estimated population of 12 million people.

 - Rhodesia declared unilateral independence from Britain in 1965 but the new country was only recognized by South Africa.
 A civil war erupted in Rhodesia which lasted between 1965 and 1979 until the Lancaster House peace agreement was signed to end the war.
 Zimbabwe’s independence was finally recognized globally in 1980.

-- Robert Mugabe (of the ZANU PF party) is the current president of Zimbabwe and Morgan Tsvangirai (of the MDC) is the current prime minister of Zimbabwe.
+- Robert Mugabe (of the ZANU PF party) is the current president of the country and Morgan Tsvangirai (of the MDC) is the current prime minister of Zimbabwe.
 Mugabe has been in power since the country gained independence.

 - English, Shona and Ndbele are the 3 official languages of Zimbabwe.

-- The Zimbabwe government bans many foreign broadcasting stations from the country, including the BBC, CNN, CBC, Sky News, Channel 4, American Broadcasting Company, the Australian Broadcasting Corporation and Fox News.
+- The government has banned many foreign broadcasting stations from the country, including the BBC, CNN, CBC, Sky News, Channel 4, American Broadcasting Company, the Australian Broadcasting Corporation and Fox News.